 The cornerstone of this issue is Mom Com, Romper’s new series showcasing how wet-your-pants-and-not-just-because-you-didn’t-do-the-kegels funny women with kids are.
 Doing comedy after you have a baby is notoriously difficult, but we’d argue that it’s also more necessary than ever.
 Whether knocking out stand-up sets in New York City or killing it on Twitter, comedians don't disappear once the colostrum comes in.
 They get on stage at 1 a.m. and talk about how to deal with a kid who won’t stop yelling, “Mom, clouds!” on a plane, or about what is really in a single mom’s nightstand (self-help books).
 And they deliver brilliant takes on every conceivable subject, mom-related or otherwise, that offer a hat tip to the complexities of mom-life and make it easier for the rest of us to get through the day.

 Mom Com celebrates some of our favorite funny moms with their (hilarious) perspectives on the issues we all deal with.
-We’ve got Jamie Aderski on your average day when you have a toddler, Emily Foster on being called the M word, Laura Benanti on discovering your daughter is literally allergic to you, Calise Hawkins on post-breastfeeding boobs, Angelina Spicer on how everyone is a liar, at least about motherhood, Bramty Juliette on those times when you *think* you're going to the bathroom alone, Andrea Savage on confronting a parenting moment that cannot be made funny, and The Letdown's Alison Bell on that bleak, existential event that each of us faces one day: the death of the nap.
+We’ve got Jamie Aderski on your average day when you have a toddler, Emily Foster on being called the M word, Laura Benanti on discovering your daughter is literally allergic to you, Calise Hawkins on post-breastfeeding boobs, Angelina Spicer on how everyone is a liar, at least about motherhood, Bramty Juliette on those times when you *think* you're going to the bathroom alone, and The Letdown's Alison Bell on that bleak, existential event that each of us faces one day: the death of the nap.

 In the interest of #journalism, we also delve into a short history of the mom-wine meme, because it’s important to understand your roots.